Menu CopeCode Club

 MOVE

-• Revive 4 old school dance moves (e.g. running man, dougie, harlem shake) and do them for 5 minutes, three times a day
+• Revive 4 old-school dance moves (e.g. running man, dougie, harlem shake) and practice them together for 5 minutes

-• Learn a TikTok dance and post it on your story
+• Learn a dance to your favorite song and share it on Instagram or TikTok

-• Video chat a friend and see how many push-ups you can do
+• Challenge a friend or group to see how many push-ups, squats, or planks you can do together

 guided imagery